-Matney Law PLLC has put together this detailed document for Penalties For DUI Conviction in Virginia.
-The Matney Law firm provides legal defense for drunk drivers in Hampton Roads, Newport News, Hampton, Williamsburg, and the counties of York, James City, New Kent, Isle of Wight, and Surry.
+Attorney Mark Matney – Holcomb Law, PC has put together this detailed document for Penalties For DUI Conviction in Virginia.
+Attorney Mark Matney provides legal defense for drunk drivers in Hampton Roads, Newport News, Hampton, Williamsburg, and the counties of York, James City, New Kent, Isle of Wight, and Surry.

 What are the Penalties for a DUI conviction in Virginia?

 Virginia Code Section 18.2-270 provides mandatory minimum sentencing requirements for people who are convicted of DUI and imposes enhanced penalties for cases that involve a high BAC and/or a subsequent offense.
 A judge must sentence someone who is convicted of a first offense DUI whose BAC is below 0.15 as follows: fine between $250 and $2,500, one year license suspension, completion of the Virginia Alcohol Safety Action Program (VASAP), and installation of an ignition interlock system for 6–12 months.
 Although there is no mandatory jail sentence for a first offense DUI with a BAC under 0.15, judges typically order a suspended jail sentence that could be imposed if the person fails to complete VASAP or does not remain of good behavior.
 In most cases, a first offender does not go to jail other than at the time of the arrest, receives a restricted license to drive for work, school, and certain other defined purposes on the day of court, and receives a fine close to the $250 minimum.